-How Does Inefficiency Affect the End-to-End Procurement Process?
+How Does Inefficiency Affect the Procurement Process?

 Potential inefficiencies in the procurement workflow include: